temporalio/documentation/docs/reference/metrics.md

 Each metric may have some combination of the following keys attached to them:

-- `task-queue`: Task Queue that the Worker Entity is polling on
+- `task-queue`: Task Queue that the Worker Entity is polling
 - `namespace`: Namespace the Worker is bound to
-- `poller_type`: One of following:
+- `poller_type`: One of the following:
   - `workflow_task`
   - `activity_task`
   - `sticky_workflow_task`
 - `worker_type`: One of the following:
   - `ActivityWorker`
   - `WorkflowWorker`
-  - `LocalActivityWorker`: (Limited to Go and Java only)
+  - `LocalActivityWorker` (Go and Java only)
-- `activity_type`: The name of the Activity Function the metric is associated with.
+- `activity_type`: The name of the Activity Function the metric is associated with
 - `workflow_type`: The name of the Workflow Function the metric is associated with
-- `operation`: RPC method name, available for metrics related to Temporal Client gRPC requests.
+- `operation`: RPC method name; available for metrics related to Temporal Client gRPC requests

 Some keys may not be available in every SDK, and Histogram metrics may have different buckets in each SDK.